scality/Arsenal/CONTRIBUTING.md

 Any merge into the `master` branch yields a potential `Release Candidate`.
 This does not mean that every merge into the `master` branch will automatically generate a release, though.
-When the team deems the state of the project worthy of a `elease (be it due to a specific set of features making it into the `master` branch or anything else), A specific `release` branch is created starting from the specific merge commit bringing in the last relevant change.
+When the team deems the state of the project worthy of a `release` (be it due to a specific set of features making it into the `master` branch or anything else), A specific `release` branch is created starting from the specific merge commit bringing in the last relevant change.
 ```ascii